gante/mmWave-localization-learning/README.md

 # Beamformed Fingerprint Learning

+[Last major update: 31-Aug-2018]

 With 5G millimeter wave wireless communications, the resulting radiation reflects on most visible objects, creating rich multipath environments.
 The radiation is thus significantly shaped by the obstacles it interacts with, carrying latent information regarding the relative positions of the transmitter, the obstacles, and the mobile receiver.

 In this GitHub repository, the creation of beamformed fingerprints is achieved through a pre-established codebook of beamforming patterns transmitted by a base station.
 Making use of the aforementioned hidden information, deep learning techniques are employed to convert the received beamformed fingerprints into a mobile device’s position.
 Compared to recent low-power A-GPS implementations, the simulations show that the proposed method achieves 60× higher energy efficiency*, while keeping similar accuracy.
 The average errors of down to 3.3 meters are obtained on realistic outdoor scenarios, containing mostly non-line-of-sight positions, making it a very competitive